Since 1963, Goleta West Sanitary District has been providing street sweeping service for Isla Vista and western Goleta.

-In California it is illegal and unsafe to put hazardous waste in the regular trash.
-Goleta West Sanitary District supports efforts to keep paint and automotive products, aerosols, batteries and pesticides out of our sewer system.
+In California, it is illegal and unsafe to put hazardous waste in regular trash.
+Goleta West Sanitary District supports efforts to keep paint and automotive products, aerosols, batteries, and pesticides out of our sewer system.

 Take hazardous waste to the free UCSB Environmental Health & Safety Community Hazardous Waste Collection Center, located on campus along Mesa Road, east of Stadium Way.
 For more information go to www.lessismore.org.

-Goleta West supports Santa Barbara County efforts to recognize local businesses going beyond required measures to serve as models of sustainable business.
+Goleta West supports Santa Barbara County's efforts to recognize local businesses going beyond required measures to serve as models of sustainable business.

 Goleta West Sanitary District is a proud partner in the County of Santa Barbara’s Green Business Program.
 This program supports public/private efforts to share information and improve “best practices” with regards to protecting the environment and managing industry in ways that are sustainable as well as profitable.
 Also, it is important to publicly acknowledge industry excellence and share success stories with other businesses.

 For more information go to www.greenbizsbc.org.

 Goleta West supports efforts to keep its wastewater system free of fats, oils, and greases.
 In order to prevent blockages to sewer lines or pollution to creeks, wetlands and the ocean, the District pursues ongoing communications and education with its residential and commercial customers.